 How long will treatment take?
 How will I know it is completed?

 Therapy is a very individualized process and there is no standard answer to this question.
-The length of treatment depends on the severity and type of challenges presented.
+The length of treatment depends on the severity and type of challenges presented as well as your commitment to complete the homework in between our sessions.
 In general, you and your therapist will work out treatment goals (which can change through the course of treatment).
 Treatment is complete when you’ve reached your goals to your satisfaction.

 Ultimately, it is your decision when to terminate.

-Will what I say to you remain private?
 The law protects the communication between a therapist and patient.
-In most situations, a therapist can only release information about your treatment to others if you sign a written authorization form, or for the purposes of Insurance payments.
+In most situations, a therapist can only release information about your treatment to others if the client signs a written authorization form, or for the purposes of Insurance payments.